|

 mobile phones from entering landfill.

-So if you think fundraising through mobile phone recycling is
+So if you think helping through mobile phone recycling is

 a good idea, simply select a charity from the list below and contact

-them direct to arrange to donate your phone for recycling.
+them direct to arrange to send your phone for recycling.
 Alternatively

-you could donate your phone by clicking here.
+you could send your phone by clicking here.

 We are proud to be affiliated with the following charities: